RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 ### 5. Discussion Section
 This project began with the goal of understanding the economic patterns of NYC for-hire vehicle services using predictive modeling.
 We recognized the broader implications of being able to accurately model ride behavior, particularly in terms of driver compensation and platform efficiency.
 A well-performing model can be crucial not just for businesses seeking optimization, but also for supporting fair wage systems and identifying potential inequities in pricing or pay distribution.

+#### Exploratory Data Analysis Key Take-Aways

+__Figure 1__ reveals distinct peaks during morning (8–9 AM) and evening (5–6 PM) hours, corresponding to typical commuting times.
+A noticeable dip occurs during late-night hours, reflecting reduced demand.
+In __Figure 2__, we can quickly see that Monday-Friday from about 1:00 AM to about 6:00 AM is the lowest ride volume of the week.
+Consequently, Friday and Saturday nights (6:00PM to approximately 1:00 AM the next morning) have the highest volume of the week.
+Trends also show that weekends are busier and during the weekdays, evenings are typically the busiest though there are brief spikes in the monring.
+This is likely commuters coming to and from work. __Figure 3__ compares average fare to average trip miles across the span of the day and we see average fare tends to follow the average distance trend.
+At about 11:00 AM, average trip distance increases until about 3:00 PM and then falls until about 7:00 PM.
+Meanwhile, average fare remains relatively constant at about \$4.30.
+This dual-axis chart plots average trip distances and corresponding fares against each hour of the day.
+Longer trips and higher fares are observed during off-peak hours, suggesting that riders may travel longer distances when traffic is lighter. __Figure 4__ indicates a positive correlation, where longer trips tend to result in higher tips, although variability can be seen, suggesting confounding factors. __Figure 5__ The visualizes that longer trip durations generally lead to increased driver pay, but with diminishing returns beyond a certain point.
+In __Figure 6__, we can see a strong positive association between trip distance and driver compensation is evident, highlighting that longer distances contribute significantly to driver earnings. __Figure 7__ highlights our first-pass training where $0 driver pay data points were initially included, which led to erroneous predictions.

 Our first model Linear Regression served as a useful baseline, it quickly became apparent that it could not capture the nuanced relationships in our data.
 It underperformed especially on longer or irregular trips, and the residual errors suggested significant underfitting.
 In contrast, Gradient Boosted Trees (GBT) showed a substantial improvement in performance.
 Its ability to model non-linear interactions and variable importance helped us gain insights into the most influential features affecting driver pay and tips.